Filing for Bankruptcy in Oklahoma?

 The State of Oklahoma exemptions include:

-- Up to 160 acres outside of the city (1 if inside)
+- Up to 160 acres outside of the city limits (1 acre inside city limits)

 - Certain amounts of livestock